How does this company make money?

 What external forces can significantly affect this company?

-Federal Communications Commission broadcast ownership rules constrain how far the ABC network can expand and how much flexibility exists in programming decisions.
-U.S.-China trade relations directly affect whether Marvel and Star Wars films can be distributed in Chinese theatrical markets, a condition set outside the company's control.
-The Florida state government's dissolution of the Reedy Creek Improvement District removed the municipal governance structure that had given Disney operational control over Walt Disney World's infrastructure.
+The FCC's broadcast ownership rules limit how Disney can expand or adjust the ABC network.
+U.S.-China trade relations directly affect whether Marvel and Star Wars films can be distributed in Chinese theaters, which are among the largest in the world.
+And Florida's state government, through the dissolution of the Reedy Creek Improvement District, has the ability to remove the independent municipal governance that Walt Disney World's construction and operations have depended on.

 Where is this company structurally vulnerable?